LeoFernanndes/backend-python-wallet/README.md

 The single command we must now run is ```sudo docker-compose up --build``` in order to get our application running localhost with swagger ui documentation on root.

+In order to get access token to be used for api testing, go to swagger ui /token/ with:
+> username=user\
+> password=password

 Hope yoy enjoy.\
 Any doubt, please contact contato@leobalbino.com.